BenjaminPoilve/MiniChord/Readme.md

 **If you want to help the project, and allow for it to be manufactured, like this video**

+To be informed when they are available, please subscribe to [the newsletter](https://buttondown.com/BenjaminPoilve).

 ## Documentation

 The best way to get to know this project is to visit the [minichord website](https://minichord.com/) which contains the documentation of the project.